R-Bot: An LLM-based Query Rewrite System: Rewrite Evidence Preparation

 \subsubsection{Transforming Rule Code into Rule Specification}

 Given that some query rewrite engines, such as Apache Calcite~\cite{calcite}, are not accompanied by comprehensive documentation, we are compelled to decipher the rewrite rules directly from the raw code.
 This process involves navigating through complex code structures that include intricate nested calls.
 To address this challenge, we introduce a hierarchical rule code summarization method, as illustrated in \autoref{fig:code-prepare}.
 Our approach begins with the construction of a rule code structure tree, emanating from the rule's main function.
 In this tree, each node represents a symbol declaration (e.g., functions, variables, classes), while each edge denotes a symbol reference relationship.
 Progressing through the structure, we methodically summarize the declaration code, moving from simple to more complex elements and clarifying symbol references using previously summarized symbols.
-With the comprehensive summary of the root node at our disposal, we guide \llm to convert this information into a standardized rewrite rule specification.
+With the summary of the root node at our disposal, we guide \llm to convert this into a standardized rewrite rule specification.

 \hi{Rule Code Structure Analysis.} Given the symbol references of the rule code, it is crucial to clarify the symbol declarations before summarizing the rule code.
-We first build a root node representing the main function of the rule.
-Then, we use code analysis tools (e.g., JavaSymbolSolver~\cite{javasymbolsolver}) to associate the symbols in the main function with their corresponding declarations, which are children nodes of the root node.
+We first build a root node representing the main function.
+Then, we use code analysis tools (e.g., JavaSymbolSolver~\cite{javasymbolsolver}) to associate the symbols with their corresponding declarations, which are children nodes of the root node.
 If the declaration of some nodes also accesses other unseen symbols, we further resolve its symbol references.
 We recursively expand the nodes until reaching built-in symbols.
 In this way, we obtain a rule code structure tree, where each node represents a symbol declaration and each edge represents a symbol reference relationship.